-Plzeň and beer the two are inseparable.
+Plzeň and beer; two are inseparable.
 Even non-drinkers will find it striking, memorable and wholly apart from Prague in look and feel.
-You can set out on a tour tracing the history and present of brewing in the city, during which you will inevitably end up in one of the many excellent pubs.
+You can set out on tour tracing the history and present of brewing in the city, during which you will inevitably end up in one of the many excellent pubs.

 Plzeň (known as Pilsen), the most important city in West Bohemia, is only an hour’s drive from Prague along the motorway.
 The city has become famous throughout the world thanks to the excellent Pilsner Urquell beer brewed here.
 Beer has been brewed in Plzeň since 1295.
-It is therefore not surprising that thousands of tourists visit the city every year to see how the beer is brewed and to taste it at its very source.
-The guided tour of the cellars (there are 9km/5.5 miles in all) includes a visit to the extravagantly decorated beer hall, definitely an experience not to be missed.
+Therefore, it is not surprising that thousands of tourists visit the city every year to see how the beer is brewed and to taste it at its very source.
+The guided tour of the cellars (9km/5.5 miles in all) includes a visit to the extravagantly decorated beer hall, which is definitely an experience not to be missed.
 However, tourists are also drawn in the same numbers to the old centre of the city, which documents the history of Plzeň going back seven centuries.

 The West Bohemia city of Plzeň, or Pilsen to English-speakers, would be worth a visit even if it weren’t synonymous with the greatest Czech invention and export, Pilsner Urquell lager.
 But, of course, after a century and a half of basking in the golden glow of its brewing expertise, it’s impossible to separate the city from images of fine mugs of froth.
 Even non-drinkers will find it striking, memorable and wholly apart from Prague in look and feel.